 How efficient are your hiring teams?
 How quickly do they make decisions and how long does it take them to spot the right candidate?
-These are questions you can answer by tracking the time to hire metric.
+These are questions you can answer by tracking the time to hire metrics.

 Time to hire can be defined as the time elapsed between engaging candidates and hiring them.
 This metric refers to the number of days from when your eventual hire applies or gets sourced to when they accept your job offer.
 Time to hire helps you track the speed with which good candidates move through your hiring process.